asseternity/browser-text-rpg-wp/readme.md

 # TO DO LIST.
-// MINIGAME: dice game like in Sorcery!
-// explanation: in the same pocket dimension as the side quests

-// ugly removal of the scroll window on the left
-// new classes
+// remove icons when hasPlayerSeenMe turns to true!
 // gold
 // get through the script to where the side quests will be usable

+// pocket Dimension of Spirits (explanation for gambling: in the same pocket dimension as the side quests)
 // side quests

-// new ghostly aesthetic

-// change 'Dude' to something else so that it doesn't show?
-// ending exploration? new board? reset moveOn?
-// hide stats?

-// break up the trees with other icons in the Forest of Mirrors
 // add a fakeChoice mechanic for fast scripting?
 // main menu - functionality
 // prod and dev builds in wp